 China Mary's birth name was Sing.
 She was also known as Ah Chum or Ah Lum.

 The cross streets of 6th, 5th, 4th and 3rd do allow modern vehicles.
-They also have some attractions you can/maybe should investigate.
+With attractions you can investigate.
 And some businesses.
 Our recommendations:

-Schieffelin Hall - catch up to anything going on there.
-Or just take a photo, get a close-up look for the history of this 1880s original building.
+Schieffelin Hall - Catch up to anything going on there.
+Or take a photo, get a close-up look for the history of this 1880s original building.
 Corner of 5th at Fremont.

 Puny John's Barbecue - Different eats in town.
 We've gone here several times.
 Pretty good.
 Wide menu.
 On 4th.

 Tombstone Epitaph - You get to this with the O.K.
 Corral Entry.
-But you can go here without that, too.
-Free entry.
-Historical museum on 5th St., but not the 1800s original building - which was on Fremont where the parking lot currently is.
+But you don't have to.
+It's free entry.
+Historical museum on 5th St., North of the Crystal Palace.
+It's not the 1800s original building - which was on Fremont where the big parking lot is now.

 Other areas to consider are the two streets that parallel Allen Street: